NiloofarSoltani/Resturant_Menu_Selection/README.md

 # Resturant_Menu_Selection

-This is a project to simply practice OOP
+This is a project to simply practise OOP